rooben-me/tone-changer-open/README.md

 ## Description

-This project is a reverse-engineered version of Figma's tone changer, implemented as an open-source web application.
-It leverages Groq for high-speed inference and uses the Llama-3-8b language model to adjust the tone of input text based on user-selected tones and weights.
+This project is a reverse-engineered version of Figma's tone changer.
+It uses Groq's Llama-3-8b for high-speed inference and to adjust the tone of input text based on user-selected tones and weights.

 ## Prerequisites